SaltwaterC/PasswordHash2/README.md

 Portable password hashing framework for PHP.
 Originally inspired by [phpass v0.3](http://www.openwall.com/phpass/), hence the name PasswordHash2.
 However, it resembles none of the phpass framework.

 If the crypt() does not implement the desired scheme, a pure PHP implementation is available.
-The bcrypt scheme may be broken (see the Advisories section below), while my proposed SHA2 schemes are, well, proposed.
+My proposed SHA2 schemes are, well, proposed.
 Unless they don't gain some traction, you won't see them implemented into the mainstream libraries.

 For more details over the implemented crypt() schemes, follow these links: